 ☢20:47, some control room power is restored with a portable generator.
 Auxiliary batteries are connected to the electrical RPV water level displays, re-establishing monitoring capability at 21:19.

 The observed RPV water level on the gauge indicated less than a foot above the fuel and may have been underestimated by several feet, because the reference leg of the water level gauge, also known as Yarway gauge, is located in the drywell.
 The reference leg is needed to account for vessel pressure and temperature.
-The drywell was progressively heating up, evaporating water in the gauge's reference leg and producing lower than actual water levels on the gauge when the ambient drywell temperature exceeded design basis.
+The drywell was progressively heating up, evaporating water in the gauge's reference leg and producing lower than actual water levels on the gauge when the ambient drywell temperature exceeded design basis (Hodge and others, 1992).

 ☢14:52, both subsystems of Unit 1's isolation condenser started automatically.
 Control room crew notes a drop in RPV pressure believed commensurate with the rapid diminution of temperature attributed to the isolation condenser activation.